Encouraging career advice from women in tech

 “In high school, I had a passion for science, maths and art and thought that engineering would be a good choice.” — Sabina Martin

 “I was always interested in computers and what I can do with them.
 When I got my first computer, I was so impressed with how it worked, even though it had such bad configuration compared to computers today.
-In comparison to my friends in that period, who used computers to play games the most, I was more interested to find out how programs work, how they are developed and eventually how I can develop them one day.” - Gordana Jekic Dzunic
+In comparison to my friends in that period, who used computers to play games, I was more interested to find out how programs work, how they are developed and, eventually, how I could develop them one day.” — Gordana Jekic Dzunic

 What advice would you give to other women interested in pursuing a career in the tech industry?

 All of the women surveyed had incredibly positive things to say about pursuing a career in tech.
-Hilary Becker, Account Relationship Coordinator, whose industrial engineering program had a ratio of 1 women to 9 men, enthusiastically encourages others to follow their passions.
+Hilary Becker, Customer Success, Team Lead, whose industrial engineering program had a ratio of 1 women to 9 men, enthusiastically encourages others to follow their passions.
 One of Becker’s favorite quotes is from Henry Ford, who said: “Whether you think you can, or you think you can’t — you’re right.”

 Aim high and follow your aspirations.
 A career in STEM can bring great reward to those who dream big.